KatharinaJacoby/01-project-CareFirst/Day 1 + 2 of the HamburgSafety  Project Hybrid-Mamba.md

 4. **Visualization and Reporting**: Plot training curves, auxiliary output distributions, and issue transparent session logs.
 5. **Documentation**: Archive this merged development log for reproducibility.

----
+**Contribution Goals**

+This is a research-only, non-deployment project shared publicly to:

+    Offer clinically aligned alternatives to exploitative hospital coordination AI

+    Share open notebooks, simulation code, and modeling steps

+    Invite feedback and collaboration from both technical and medical communities

 **Collaboration Acknowledgment:**
-This document was assembled interactively by Katharina (physician-led AI safety researcher) and ChatGPT, summarizing the session’s bugs, fixes, and methodological steps.
+This document was assembled interactively by Katharina (physician-led AI researcher) and ChatGPT, summarizing the session’s bugs, fixes, and methodological steps.